More at rubyonrails.org:

 end

-The Rails.application.routes.draw do ... end block that wraps your route definitions is required to establish the scope for the router DSL and must not be deleted.
+The Rails.application.routes.draw do ... end block that wraps your route definitions is required to establish the scope for the router DSL (Domain Specific Language) and must not be deleted.

 Resource routing allows you to quickly declare all of the common routes for a given resource controller.
-A single call to resources can declare all of the necessary routes for your index, show, new, edit, create, update, and destroy actions.
+For example, a single call to resources declares all of the necessary routes for the index, show, new, edit, create, update, and destroy actions, without you having to declare each route separately.

-Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as GET, POST, PATCH, PUT, and DELETE.
-Each method is a request to perform an operation on the resource.
-A resource route maps a number of related requests to actions in a single controller.
+Browsers request pages from Rails by making a request for a URL using a specific HTTP verb, such as GET, POST, PATCH, PUT, and DELETE.
+Each HTTP verb is a request to perform an operation on the resource.
+A resource route maps related requests to actions in a single controller.

 When your Rails application receives an incoming request for: